Mental Health & Family Support

 Individual Child Therapy

-Talk and/or play therapy focused on helping children understand feelings, develop coping strategies, and manage behaviors such as anxiety, sadness, aggression, or school/social struggles.
+Talk and play therapy children understand feelings, build coping strategies, and manage behaviors like anxiety, sadness, aggression, and school challenges.

 Family Support